Do I need a camera for class?

 - We allow cameras during interactive discussion periods in our classes when the teachers can focus on moderating the audio and video interaction.

-- We encourage camera use for some classes like foreign language conversation classes or lab demonstration classes where the academic interaction can be directly enhanced through audio and video collaboration.
+- We encourage camera use for some classes like global language conversation classes or lab demonstration classes where the academic interaction can be directly enhanced through audio and video collaboration.

 - We do not record cameras in the classroom.
 We record class academic content without recording the cameras, to help safeguard the security and privacy of our students and staff.